 The reign of Elizabeth II saw the final versions of the farthing created which retained the much-loved wren design.
 Due to the decreasing value and popularity of the farthing at the time, the mintage of the farthing dropped to around 5 million a year.

 In its final year of production, only 2 million farthings were produced and these are unsurprisingly the most sought after of this particular era.
-High-quality farthings produced in 1956 can fetch up to £2 on eBay with coins from the previous years averaging around £1.
+Highly graded farthings produced in 1956 can fetch up to £10 in some cases, with the rest of the coins hovering around £1.

 The farthing is a classic coin that has undergone many changes during its active years as part of the UK currency system.
 If you’re lucky enough to have any, it’s worth checking the dates as you could be in with a small profit.